A2021g/A2021g/README.md

 - 👋 Hi, I’m @A2021g
-- 👀 I’m interested in Python and Selenium
+- 👀 I’m interested in Cypress and Github
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Cypress
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...